kcalhoon/kcalhoon.github.io/_posts/2025-08-18-enterprise-ai-pyramid.md

 ### 1. Begin at the base — build culture, capability, and ownership

 P&G's experiment opening up ChatGPT to its teams is a critical step in developing cultural support for AI usage.
-Moderna scales up usage, invests, and ensures clever use of AI is not an option but an expectation.
+Moderna scales up usage, invests, and ensures that clever use of AI is an expectation, not an option.
 J&J has devolved AI ownership away from the center and into its business functions.

 ### 2. Anticipate rapid change — double down on data, APIs, and scarce talent

 What takes bespoke code this quarter may be productized next quarter.
 Smart companies remain flexible while doubling down on what is proprietary.
 Deloitte has codified its data to deliver new, competitive products.
-Walmart has created an AI foundry called Element dramatically accelerating and standardizing AI development while avoiding model lock-in ([Walmart](https://corporate.walmart.com/news/2025/06/24/walmart-unveils-new-ai-powered-tools-to-empower-1-5-million-associates)).
+Walmart has created an AI foundry called Element that dramatically accelerates and standardizes AI development while avoiding model lock-in ([Walmart](https://corporate.walmart.com/news/2025/06/24/walmart-unveils-new-ai-powered-tools-to-empower-1-5-million-associates)).

 ### 3. Maintain a disciplined portfolio — prune fast, scale faster